vidbina/vidbina.github.io/_posts/2017-12-27-nix-set-laziness.markdown

 a bit less lazy when recursive references are made.
 It seems that `a` was only overriden after all references to `a` within the left-hand operand were evaluated.
-This is kind of a big deal, as that demands a bit more care from anyone using recursive sets to be overriden :boom:.
+This is kind of a big deal, as that demands a bit more care from anyone using recursive sets with the intent to override them later. :boom:

 Fixing the `concat` partial by, for example definining it to